HackTheBox - Soulmate Writeup

 - Access upload function in

-directory - Select
+/webProd/directory - Select

-file for upload - Upload successful - file size: 328.0 B
+simplebackdoor.phpfile for upload - Upload successful - file size: 328.0 B

 - Upload timestamp: 05/03/2021 06:44 PM

-directory become accessible via the main web server at soulmate.htb
+Critical Discovery: Files uploaded to /webProd/ directory become accessible via the main web server at soulmate.htb, not through the FTP interface.

 Web Shell Access